This is where notes get really nerdy...

 I fall under the preference of readable notation at all times, and the format should be contained within it.
 Markdown is itself format that allows a standard text file to hold formatting by using specific sequences of characters to indicate specific formats.
 A simple example is that if you start and end a word or sentence or any sequence of characters with two asterisks, it will be formatted as "bold".
 This is clearly indicative on the raw text, making it human-interpretable as bold while still being plain text.

 In the end, I think that the notes with that much formatting reach into a different style of application.
 Are you writing a document or a note?
 Maybe if it's heavily formatted, it's definitely for an application that can handle those.
 My approach is that once you get Markdown figured out, it'll hold everything you really need.
-GFM offers checkmarks and tables, and adding something like Grav as your CMS allows further extension with !-notices and colors .
+GFM offers checkmarks and tables, and adding something like Grav as your CMS allows further extension with !-notices and colours .
 All this on a fully readable raw format should leave you with more than enough to take information, save and recall it, and not be locked into a specific app with specific JSON formatting that may or may not import, export, or carry over.
 I always have raw text files that work everywhere.
 For me, that's the deal.